Encounter killing: Punjab

+Human Rights Commission of Pakistan Director Farah Zia stated in 2026 that Punjab was historically the site where encounter killings first emerged in the 1960s, attributing this in part to an entrenched policing culture marked by impunity for torture.
+In comments to Al Jazeera, a former senior Punjab police official linked the rise in encounter killings to a strained and corrupt justice system and political pressure to curb crime, saying these factors fostered frustration and the justification of extrajudicial measures.

 A Lahore-based family had been travelling to a family member's wedding in a car driven by their neighbour on 19 January 2019.
 They were shot down near Sahiwal toll plaza.

 Other notable cases

 On 16 January 2018, when the inquiry against Rao Anwar was about to start following the extrajudicial killing of Naqeebullah Mehsud, Rao Anwar claimed that he came under attack in Karachi's Malir Cantonment while he was heading towards his house.
 He alleged that a suicide attacker detonated explosives near him and his squad but they remained unhurt, and that two accomplices of the attacker then opened fire on the police, both of whom were shot dead in the exchange of fire.
 He also alleged that a few militants escaped the site under the cover of fire while the police and Pakistan Rangers were conducting search operation.
 However, the Counter-Terrorism Department (CTD) probing the case doubted if a suicide attack had even taken place at the site.
 The investigators found out that contrary to Rao Anwar's claim, no exchange of fire had taken place.
 They termed the incident a fake encounter.
 According to the investigators, the alleged suicide attacker Gul Saeed was first riddled by the police with bullets, then a suicide vest was wrapped around his body, and then the vest was set on fire which burned his body.

+In 2025, officers from Pakistan’s Crime Control Department reportedly raided the home of Zubaida Bibi in Bahawalpur, Punjab, detaining her sons and seizing valuables.
+Within 24 hours, five male members of her family, three sons aged 25, 23 and 18 and two sons in law, were killed in separate police "encounters" in different districts of the province.
+According to accounts given to the HRCP, Zubaida said the family sought their release but were later informed of their deaths and alleged that police threatened relatives after she filed a legal petition.
+Her husband stated that the men had no criminal records.